-In years past, have you found yourself struggling through chaotic mornings - trying to get your kids dressed, fed and out the door for school?
-It doesn't have to be that way!
+Do you find yourself struggling through chaotic mornings – trying to get your kids dressed, fed and out the door for school?
+It doesn’t have to be that way!

 Michael is a freckle-faced fourth grader always on the move.
 He loves to read, write and do well in class, so his mom was surprised when Michael’s teacher reported that he was not handing in his daily homework.
 She certainly checked every night to make sure it was done.